Cyndi-24/British-Airways-Analysis/README.md

   # Result
   ![image alt](https://github.com/Cyndi-24/British-Airways-Analysis/blob/main/BA%20flights%20SQL%20PROJECTS/capstone_images/answer_1.png)

+  # INSIGHT

+  Mitsubushi has the best fuel efficiency

   ---
   Does British Airways tend to use aircrafts from manufacturers known for their superior fuel efficiency more frquently?